Guide, Updated 5 August 2026

-The DVSA practical test costs £62 on a weekday and £75 on a weekend, both unchanged since 2016.
+The DVSA practical test costs £62 on a weekday and £75 on a weekend, figures that have not moved since March 2009.
 But the test fee is a tenth of the real cost.
 The full path from provisional to passed runs around £2,200 for an average UK learner in May 2026, and the components are rarely surfaced in one place.

 What it actually costs to pass in 2026